JAS IN THE AMERICAS

 JAS Worldwide is proud to sponsor the efforts of 12 employees as they take on the 200-mile Reebok Ragnar Tennessee Relay Run, March 23-24, 2018.

-This event goes on for 48 hours with each team having a member run part of the distance, passing the baton to the next team member as they complete their section of the run.
+This event goes on for 48 hours and consists of each team having a member run part of the distance, passing the baton to the next team member as they complete their section of the run.
 This run is different from others as it requires a team to be dedicated enough to work and train with one another to achieve their goals.

-In addition to the time and dedication these JAS runners put into training for the run they will also be working to raise money for the St. Jude Children Research Hospital through their run.
-The team goal is to raise at least $4,000 through the donations.
+In addition to the time and dedication these JAS runners put into training for the run, they will also be working to raise money for the St. Jude Children Research Hospital through their run.
+The team goal is to raise at least $4,000 through donations.

-Stefano Redditi, EVP Sales & Marketing at JAS Worldwide, says of this challenge:
+Stefano Redditi, EVP Sales & Marketing at JAS Worldwide, spoke about the challenge:

 “I am looking forward to this new challenge.
 This is a complex event.
 Running 200 miles non-stop, day & night, requires a group of physically and mentally prepared people.
 The ‘logistics’ of the event is not a joke.
 We will split our 12-person team into 3 person sub-teams.
 We will then use two vans to coordinate transport of the runners.
 One van will follow the current runner while carrying two additional team members, meanwhile the 2nd van will shuttle the next 3 runners from the base camp located about mid-course to the next point.